Children thrive outside but every year, studies show that less and less time is spent outdoors by children.

 The curriculum is based around the environment.

-The teacher does not need to make seasonal changes to the classroom as these happen naturally in a forest school (depending on where you live and how many distinctive seasons there are).
+The teacher does not need to make seasonal changes to the classroom as these happen naturally in a forest school (depending on where you live and how many seasons there are).

 Play is a crucial part of a child’s emotional and cognitive development.